 - Kids love puddles – Adults hate rain.

 Babies learn to walk by setting a goal and working towards it.
-When they fall, they adopt a different strategy, such as holding onto the furniture, and then they keep going and learning.
+When they fall, they adopt a different strategy, such as holding onto the furniture, and then keep going and learning.
 We should take a leaf out of a baby’s book.

-Never say “I can’t do this.”
+Never say, “I can’t do this.”
 Just take notice of what’s not working and change strategies.
 This will move you closer to your goal.

-Your beliefs can hinder you or help you, but they can only help you if you understand that they are only beliefs.
+Your beliefs can hinder or help you, but they can only help you if you understand that they are only beliefs.
 Events don’t shape your life.
 It’s your interpretation of these events that shape your life.

 The past does not equal the future.
 Just because you haven’t achieved something in the past doesn’t mean you can’t reach it in the future.

 It would help if you questioned your beliefs and where they come from.